 Schedule 22 CSD 0302 (Standing Reports and Data Extracts)

-Schedule 23 CSD 0207 (RF Charge Calculation, aggregation and allocation)
+Schedule 23 CSD 0207 (Charge Calculation, aggregation and allocation)

 Schedule 24 CSD 0106 Non market meters

 Schedule 25 Data Protection

 This schedule sets out how the Parties will allocate and discharge their respective responsibilities as Data Controllers of Market Personal Data.
 In this Schedule, references to Licensed Providers should be deemed to include Scottish Water, in respect of any Supply Points at premises subject to Temporary Transfer Arrangements.